 We remain committed to supporting UK outdoor artists throughout this transition and wholeheartedly wish to maintain and build on connections with our European colleagues as we learn to navigate this changing landscape.

-The document is for companies, artists and festivals and aims to offer advice and some clarity on how to prepare to work internationally in 2021 and beyond, including case studies from working companies.
-The material is being constantly updated as more information continues to become available.
+- XTRAX Practical Guide to Brexit for Outdoor Arts Touring Companies: An ever-evolving document for companies, artists and festivals and aims to offer advice and some clarity on how to prepare to work internationally in 2021 and beyond, including case studies from working companies.

-Please also watch our recent XTRAX Global Conversations webinar on Touring After Brexit for insight from those working in the sector.
+- XTRAX Global Conversations webinar on Touring After Brexit: an insight from those working in the sector.